cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 ### Using QuickFixes

-QuickFix is a powerful feature designed to solve issues as quickly as possible, without leaving the Accessibility Checker pane.
+QuickFix is a powerful feature designed to solve issues as quickly as possible, without leaving the Accessibility Checker panel.

 # @todo: